 Without the properly working ignition timing system developed for the internal combustion engine, our engines would have to be all electric.
 One long-lasting component in your engine that will not last forever is your ignition coil.
 If you have electronically controlled ignition that uses an engine control module, then you have an ignition coil pack or an ignition coil for each cylinder in your Mercedes-Benz 280SE.
 If you have mechanically timed ignition that uses a distributor, then you will only have one ignition coil..
 But no matter how many ignition coils you have, they have a finite number of sparks.
 If just one Mercedes-Benz 280SE ignition coil fails, then you will get fewer (if any) detonations and your engine will be robbed of power and efficiency.

-Don't let a Ignition Coil repair spell the end of your car, truck, or SUV, and don't risk lowering its resale value by using anything but the highest quality replacement parts.
-Given all the hassles associated with fixing broken parts on your car or truck, let www.carpartsdiscount.com be the first place you go to make purchasing it easy.
-Buy all the car parts you will ever need from carpartsdiscount.com and save time and money on all your upcoming repairs.
+Don't let a Ignition Coil repair bring about the demise of your car, truck, or SUV, and don't risk lowering its resale value by using anything but the highest quality replacement parts.
+Given all the trouble that can be involved with fixing broken parts on your car or truck, let www.carpartsdiscount.com be the number one store you go to make purchasing it easy.
+Trust in the value of the parts you get from carpartsdiscount.com and save time and money on all your upcoming repairs.
 Just choose your year from the list below to find the right Mercedes-Benz 280SE Ignition Coil for your 1980, 1979, 1978, 1977, 1973, 1972, 1971, 1970, 1969, 1968 model.